Smokers Who Take This Vitamin Could Be at Higher Risk for Cancer

 - Male smokers who took more than 55 micrograms of B12 were four times more likely to develop lung cancer

 These doses are well beyond what the Mayo Clinic says are the U.S. Recommended Daily Allowances of 2.4 micrograms for vitamin B-12 and between 1.3 to 1.7 micrograms of vitamin B-6.
 (The exact B-6 dose is determined by an individual’s age and gender.)
-In addition, the connection between Vitamin B supplementation and lung cancer wasn’t found in women, and an additional study at the OSUCC-James is underway to confirm this.
+In addition, the connection between Vitamin B supplementation and lung cancer wasn’t found among women in this particular study..

 Regarding prior research suggesting that Vitamin B6 helped prevent lung cancer, Dr. Brasky clarified for Reader’s Digest that the results of that particular study were based not on self-reported vitamin use, but on blood levels of B6, which may be indicative of nothing more than how much Vitamin B6 is in a person’s blood on the day the levels were measured.
 In other words, elevated levels of B6 in a person’s blood on any given day may not be related to how much B6 they are taking overall, and over the long term.